-- Coordinate and develop multimodal services and facilities for an integrated and seamless regional and local transportation system; - Deliver transportation services that support density and growth in the urban area, and meet the transportation needs of rural areas without creating additional growth pressure; - Maintain and preserve infrastructure that facilitates the efficient movement of freight and goods to support economic vitality and regional trade; - Maintain safe and secure county-owned infrastructure, including roads, bridges, buses and transit facilities, and airport facilities; - Provide transportation choices and support travel modes that use less energy, produce fewer pollutants and reduce greenhouse gases in the region; - Provide opportunities for people to make active transportation choices by increasing the convenience, accessibility, and comfort of taking transit, walking and bicycling; - Address the transportation needs of people of color, low-income communities, people with limited English proficiency, and others who may have limited transportation options; - Identify and adapt to the impacts of climate change on transportation infrastructure and services; - Incorporate sustainable development practices into the design, construction and operation of infrastructure and facilities; - Establish and implement clear transportation service priorities and guidelines and use transportation resources wisely and efficiently; - Develop sustainable funding sources to support the level of services needed by communities; and - Monitor and measure system performance and use this feedback to continuously improve transportation products and services.
+- Coordinate and develop multimodal services and facilities for an integrated and seamless regional and local transportation system; - Deliver transportation services that support density and growth in the urban area, and meet the transportation needs of ((rural areas)) Rural Areas and Natural Resource Lands without creating additional growth pressure; - Maintain and preserve infrastructure that facilitates the efficient movement of freight and goods to support economic vitality and regional trade; - Maintain safe and secure county-owned infrastructure, including roads, bridges, trails, buses and passenger ferries, transit and ferry facilities, and airport facilities; - Provide transportation choices and support travel modes that use less energy, produce fewer pollutants and reduce greenhouse gases in the region;

+- Provide opportunities for people to make active transportation choices by increasing the convenience, accessibility, safety and comfort of taking transit, walking and bicycling; - Address the transportation needs of people of color, low-income communities, ((people with limited English proficiency)) immigrant and refugee populations, and others who may have limited transportation options; - Identify and adapt to the impacts of climate change on transportation infrastructure and services; - Incorporate sustainable development practices into the design, construction and operation of infrastructure and facilities; - Establish and implement clear transportation service priorities and guidelines with a focus on equity and social justice -and use transportation resources wisely and efficiently; - Develop sustainable funding sources to support the level of services needed by communities; and - Monitor and measure system performance and use this feedback to continuously improve transportation products and services.

 The current and projected economic climate, however, places severe constraints on the county's ability to meet these important goals.
-The strategic plans for both the Metro Transit and Road Services Divisions identify priorities, analyze available funding and constraints, and set targets to help reach these goals.
+The strategic plans for ((both)) the Metro Transit, Marine, and Road Services Divisions identify priorities, analyze available funding and constraints, and set targets to help reach these goals.